shrideio/shoebox/README.md

 ## VII.
 Set up SMTP relay

-The majority of key servises of the dev environment setup requre an SMTP relay for sending email notifications.
+The majority of key services of the dev environment setup require an SMTP relay for sending email notifications.
 If your domain name service includes a free email address you may want to use the provider's SMTP server, otherwise, there are a few email services providing free accounts with the limited number of message sent per day/month (at least 100 emails a day)
 - [SendPulse](https://sendpulse.com/prices/smtp) (12,000/month)